gentaiscool/cnn-autoencoder-tf/README.md

-# cnn-autoencoder-tf
-Convolutional Neural Network and Autoencoder on EMNIST using Tensorflow (https://www.tensorflow.org/)
+# Convolutional Neural Network and Autoencoder on EMNIST

 In this project, we are going to evaluate the performance of convolutional neural network (CNN) and convolutional autoencoder (CAE) models by conducting empirical study on simple image data (EMNIST dataset) [1].
 This dataset consists of 28x28 images of handwritten characters that belong to 47 classes.